 Foundations and Trends® in Human-Computer Interaction publishes exclusively long (± 100 pages) review and tutorial papers.
 Original research papers will be rejected.

 If you intend to write, or are in the process of writing, a paper that fits within the format and scope of Foundations and Trends® in Human-Computer Interaction, we will be pleased to hear from you.
-In the first instance, send an abstract and table of contents for initial review to the editor-in-chief or publisher.
+In the first instance, send an abstract and table of contents for initial review to the publisher.
 After this initial submission, a preliminary acceptance may follow.
 The full draft paper will be subject to a reviewing process to ensure quality standards and balance before being finally accepted.

 Once you have received preliminary acceptance, you can submit your full manuscript.
 Below are the manuscript preparation and submission instructions.